Heat Open Title Defense With 108-66 Loss

-It was _ by far _ the worst loss in NBA history for a defending champion on opening night; the previous low was the Los Angeles Lakers' 132-117 defeat to Golden State on Oct.
-29, 1982.
-The Lakers went on that season to win 58 games and return to the NBA finals under Riley.
+It was, by far, the worst loss in NBA history for a defending champion on opening night; the previous low was the Los Angeles Lakers' 132-117 defeat to Golden State on October 29, 1982.
+The Lakers went on that season to win 58 games and return to the NBA finals under coach Pat Riley, the same man guiding the Heat these days.

-Chicago seized command with a 37-14 second-quarter burst, a stretch where the Bulls connected on 79 percent of their shots _ compared to 29 percent for the Heat, who simply never got rolling.
+Chicago seized command with a 37-14 2nd quarter burst, a stretch where the Bulls connected on 79 percent of their shots, compared to 29 percent for the Heat, who simply never got rolling.
 The lead was 59-30 at halftime and just kept growing.

-Luol Deng had 12 points and Thabo Sefolosha _ the league's first player from Switzerland _ added 11 on 4-of-4 shooting for Chicago.
+Luol Deng had 12 points and Thabo Sefolosha, the league's first player from Switzerland, added 11 on 4-4 shooting for Chicago.

 The Heat donned the same red uniforms they wore June 20 in Dallas when they won the franchise's first title, and got their rings in an elaborate pregame ceremony capped by raising the commemorative banner to the rafters.